Thematic Investing: ESG, Clean Energy, and Innovation Funds

 Why rate sensitivity is extreme:

-The durable lesson: Clean energy exposure is implicitly a bet on falling interest rates and supportive policy.
+The signal worth remembering: Clean energy exposure is implicitly a bet on falling interest rates and supportive policy.
 When rates rise or policy shifts, the sector underperforms dramatically regardless of long-term demand trends.

 Thematic ETF Economics (What You’re Really Paying For)